na-stewart/Street-Racing-ML/README.md

 After review, I think that my only mistake was the putting the car's to close to the obstacle cars for their starting point.
 This application was a great learning experience and I plan on experimenting more with AI in the future.

-Leave running for about 5 mins and it's avoiding capabilites will improve.

 ##  How to use
 1. Download the setup file from the releases tab.
 3. Decompile the application and you should be able to run it!